knarloch/fosiaudio/README.md

 Package raspotify is installed along with slightly customized configuration

+### fosiaudio_chilli

+Project https://github.com/knarloch/fosiaudio_chilli is built from source and installed.
+This project provides simple http server that plays internet radio `ChilliZet`.
+It also provides volume control.

 ### Hifiberry-dac or teradak

 Overlays and configuration to use hifiberry-dac (or compatilbe hardware) as audio